pamjesus/RotorHazard/src/server/plugins/rh_obs_control/README.md

 Set your IP, port, and password.

-This plug-in is active where ENABLED is set to true.
+This plug-in can be active/inactive by setting the parameter ENABLED accordingly.

-The parameter PRE_START is optional, and set's the time to start recording before the race starts.
+The recording can be activated before the race starts by setting the parameter PRE_START with int value (milliseconds) to the start.